Optum/runiac/README.md

     - "region-1"
 ```

+##### Versioning

+The most flexible way to specify a version string for your deployment artifacts is to use the `VERSION` environment variable.
+You
+can source your version string however you wish with this approach.

-Also required is a file named `version.json` in the root of the directory structure, with at least a `version` element:
+Otherwise, you can create a `version.json` file at the root of the directory structure, with a `version` element:
 ```json
 {
   "version": "v0.0.1"
 }
 ```

+If both are present, `version.json` takes precedence over the `VERSION` environment variable.

 ### Provider Plugin Caching